CyberSocYork/OverTheWire_Write-ups/Bandit/Bandit_Level_24.md

 ```

 After running this script we can submit `list.txt` to `localhost:30002`
-> `cat list.txt | nc localhost 30002`
+> `cat list.txt | nc localhost 30002 | uniq`

-This command will eventually provide the correct 4-character code to the server, at which point it will respond with the password: `uNG9O58gUE7snukf3bvZ0rxhtnjzSGzG`
+This command will eventually provide the correct 4-character code to the server, at which point it will respond with the password: `p7TaowMYrmu23Ol8hiZh9UvD0O9hpx8d`